Energetic, action-packed West End plays and theatre experiences

 Inject energy into your next West End trip with these fast-paced shows.
 Whether it’s non-stop movement on stage or tension building up to a pivotal moment, you’ll want to see these action-packed West End plays, suitable for audiences young and old.

-Action-packed plays in the West End
+Action-packed West End plays

 Touching The Void

 Based on the real-life story of Joe Simpson and Simon Yates climbing the Andes, join the intrepid explorers in the stage adaptation of Touching the Void.
 Filled with action-packed adventures, see the pair fight for their lives on the mountains, as they’re left with minimal supplies and one of them facing a decapitated limb.
 Will the pair be able to make it to base camp and return to civilisation?
-After a world premiere at Bristol Old Vic, Touching the Void is guaranteed to bring high-octane energy to London.
+After a world premiere at Bristol Old Vic, Touching the Void brings high-octane energy to London.

 The Play That Goes Wrong

 Before the curtain rises, plenty of action happens at The Play That Goes Wrong, continuing to delight audiences at the Duchess Theatre.
 As the Cornley Polytechnic Drama Society make the final preparations of their annual productions, see how the amateur thespians are able to make it to curtain up when everything bad seems to go their way.
 From falling props, crumbling sets to walkabout actors, The Play That Goes Wrong is a masterclass in comic timing, farce and a perfect example of British humour.

 Agatha Christie’s murder mystery continues to intrigue West End audiences over 60 years since it was first performed.
 As five guests arrive at a country hotel to find out they’re trapped with a killer in their midst, it’s up to them to find out who the murderer is.
 With theatregoers sworn to secrecy about the killer’s identity, it’s up to you to solve the case and see The Mousetrap, a legendary piece of theatre history in the heart of central London.